 - As you would expect, all the places in Vatican City involve a fair amount of walking.
-Dress in comfortable clothing and carry plenty of water to ensure a pleasant time getting lost in the rich culture and history of the Vatican.
+Dress in comfortable clothing and carry plenty of water to ensure a pleasant time.

 - On Wednesdays, except late July and August, the Pope holds an audience at St Peter’s Basilica.
 You can get tickets to see the Pope give a Papal Audience or Papal Mass for free.
 But if you just want to see the Basilica, skip Wednesdays, since you won’t be allowed in until the papal audience has finished.